Mehul-Gupta-SMH/Article-Generation-Pipeline/README.md

-**_Its all in the process of development as of yet_**
+<span style="font-size:25px;">**_Agentic Article Generator_**</span>

-AI-powered News Article Generation with Interactive Chat Interface This repository showcases a project that leverages powerful language models (LLMs) to automate parts of the news article generation process.
-It features an interactive chat interface where two AI agents play the roles of editors, collaborating to create a concise and engaging summary of a given topic.
+- AI-powered News Article Generation with Interactive Chat Interface (TBD)
+- This repository showcases a project that leverages powerful language models (LLMs) to automate parts of the news article generation process.
+- It features two AI agents play the roles of editors, collaborating to create a concise and engaging summary of a given topic.

 **_Key Features_**: